PeachIceTea/g3pd/readme.md

 2. [Get the latest version of g3pd](https://github.com/PeachIceTea/g3pd/archive/master.zip).

 3. Get sprites you like.
 I used [these](https://veekun.com/dex/downloads).
+The files need to be either named after the pokemon or be their national pokedex id.
 Sprites have the following additional requirements:

     3.1 A "0.png" that matches the dimensions of the other sprites, but is emtpy.

     3.2 An "egg.png" for, well, eggs.

+    3.3 For Dark Rising only named sprites are supported.

 4. Extract g3pd into its own folder.